-"Medical Malpractice lawsuits cost us all in healthcare premiums."
+“Medical Malpractice lawsuits cost us all in healthcare premiums.”
 This is the faulty rhetoric put forth by certain entities opposed to civil lawsuits.
 Health Affairs, a public policy journal, has recently published a study that may prove otherwise.
 The only way to hold the healthcare and medical industry accountable for their negligence is through the court system.

 Harvard researchers published the study the primary finding of which was that the medical liability system (liability for negligent actions imposed on medical professionals) accounts for a measly 2.4 percent of American Health Care expenditures.
 In fact, the cost of medical malpractice lawsuits alone is well below one percent of the $55.6 billion spent on health care in the U.S. in 2008.
 This is only a tiny cost to the total amount of healthcare spending nationwide–although large insurance companies and self-insured hospitals will have you think otherwise.

 Why You Should Hire a Champaign Medical Malpractice Lawyer